hturnbull93/bank/README.md

 - Renamed several variable and method names to snake_case convention (been doing too much JavaSript it seems).
 - Excluded spec files in `.rubocop.yml` as these tend to have large blocks and long lines (e.g. the result of the feature tests.)
+- Account `initialise` method sets `@balance` with new constant `STARTING_BALANCE` as 0.

+### Pretty Deposit & Withdraw Returns

+I realised I was testing state of `@balance` rather than behaviour.

+Reworked tests to check for a returned string with the amount deposited/withdrawn and the resulting balance.
+Red.

+- Added to `deposit` and `withdraw` a string interpolating the amount deposited or withdrawn and new balance.
+- Removed `attr_reader` for `@balance` as it is no longer needed.

+Green.

+### Pretty Print Statement

 <!-- Links -->